June 17, 2025

 While you will be making federal estimated tax payments every quarter, not every state requires quarterly payments.
 On the other side of the coin, some states expect you to pay different percentages in different quarters.
 While New York expects you to pay in equal quarterly installments, with the option of paying 100% upfront, California expects businesses to pay 30% of estimated taxes in the first quarter, 40% in the second quarter, 0% in the third quarter, and 30% in the fourth quarter.
 Go to your state’s department of revenue website for more information.

-How do I pay quarterly taxes as a freelancer?
+How do I pay quarterly taxes?

 Paying quarterly taxes can feel like an added burden, but it doesn’t have to be.